Neck Injury Claims: The amounts of compensation you can claim for neck and cervical spine injuries in a UK accident

 What are common neck injury claims in the UK?

-The most common neck injury claims include:
+The most common types of accident which give rise to neck injuries include:

-1. Car accident whiplash claims
+1. Car accident whiplash

 The human head is a heavy part of the body and if you are involved in a car accident collision whilst wearing a seatbelt (as a driver or a passenger) – your head can be thrown forwards and backwards in a violent manner causing injury to the neck muscles and sometimes the cervical spine itself.